Reviews You Can Rely On

 The Evolv Venga is our choice for the best overall kids climbing shoes.
 These shoes fit comfortably with a closure system that utilizes a single pull Velcro tab that tensions everything up, including the heel strap.
 Any excess strap can also be pulled out at the heel through double d-rings.
 The upper material uses an anti-microbial mesh that helps with ventilation and odor control.
 The asymmetric shape has a more tapered toe-box, allowing for more precise footwork and better edging and pocket climbing ability.
 The TRAX SAS rubber has good friction and the VTR (Variable Thickness Rand) beefs up the durability in the toe zone that so often gets abused by kids with poor footwork.

-The mesh uppers are great at keeping the feet cool and dry, but the durability is definitely called into question, especially for outdoor climbers who frequent areas with sharp or abrasive rock.
-Evolv also dropped the full VTR3D rand in the current version of this shoe, and the new VTR rand doesn't have quite as much coverage as previous versions, especially around the heel.
-Overall, this is still our pick for the best all-around climbing shoe for kids.
+The mesh uppers are great at keeping the feet cool and dry, but the durability raises some eyebrows, especially for outdoor climbers who frequent areas with sharp or abrasive rock.
+Evolv also dropped the full VTR3D rand in the current version of this shoe, and the new VTR rand doesn't have quite as much coverage as previous versions, particularly around the heel.
+Still, this is our favorite pick for the best all-around climbing shoe for kids.
+If you're worried about the mesh wearing out, consider a model with leather uppers like the La Sportiva Stickit.

 Read more: Evolv Venga review